CWALabs/SkyCMS/InstallScripts/AWS/AWS_CDK_INTERACTIVE_DEPLOYMENT.md

 The new deployment workflow is fully **interactive** and **user-friendly**:

 1. **No command-line flags required** — all configuration is gathered via prompts
+> Recommended: Most users should download the packaged installer from [Releases](https://github.com/CWALabs/SkyCMS/releases/latest) and run `cdk-deploy.ps1`.
+This document is for running the CDK project from source.
 2. **Optional Publisher deployment** — choose whether to deploy S3+CloudFront Publisher
 3. **Optional Amazon SES SMTP** — prompt-driven SES wiring with password stored in Secrets Manager
 4. **Secrets Manager integration** — DB creds and storage connection string are secured and injected